rhepach/Kinect/README.md

   - platform compatibility: Windows (MATLAB R2016a or later only for Windows 64-Bit)
   - Third-Party requirements: [Kinect for Windows Runtime v1.6](https://www.microsoft.com/en-us/download/details.aspx?id=34811); should get installed by the hardware support package

-The Processing Script runs on Windows and Mac OS (and Linux?)
+The Processing Script runs on Windows, Mac OS and Linux.
-- requires: MATLAB (Version compatibility)
+- requires: MATLAB (Version compatibility?)

 ## Usage